fultonj/ussuri/glance/README.md

 ## Next

-Develop steps to automate the manual steps in this environment.
+Write TripleO patches to automate the manual steps in this environment.